hoc-ppu/SessionalDiary/README.md

 # Sessional Diary
-Create the House of Commons sessional diary PDF form an Excel file.
+Create the House of Commons sessional diary PDF from an Excel file.
 A python script takes the Excel file as input and creates several XML files.
 These XML files can be imported into Adobe InDesign templates (.idml files) and then a PDF can be exported.

 You can see previously published versions of both the excel files and PDFs on the [UK parliament website](https://www.parliament.uk/business/publications/commons/sessional-diary/).